 And a it is actually the third most common car repair, related to the check engine light.

 The reason for that is they they are know for clogging up and taking damage as they are located under the car.
 This will inevitably result in reducing their effectiveness and could cause your engine to take damage.

-Another issue is that the converter can get damaged from exposure to oil or coolant leaks due to a faulty cylinder head gasket, which eventually will cause the catalytic converter to clog.
+Another issue is that the converter can get often take damaged from exposure to oil or coolant leaks due to a faulty cylinder head gasket, which eventually will cause the catalytic converter to clog.

-A clogged catalytic converter that causes a restriction of the exhaust airflow will likely decrease engine performance and put unnecessary stress on your engine.
-If you experience issues starting your car, sluggish engine performance, or even quits after a while, a clogged converter could be the blame.
+This will result in restriction of the exhaust airflow and likely decrease engine performance and put unnecessary stress on your engine.
+So if you experience issues starting your car, sluggish engine performance, or even quits after a while, a clogged converter could be the blame.
 Lets take a look at the most common symptoms in mor detail.

 1. Check Engine Light